*J. N. Goodyear-Ka‘opua, PhD (Chair)—Hawaiian politics, Indigenous politics, politics of education and culture

 M. MacKenzie, JD—Native Hawaiian rights, advanced legal studies in Native Hawaiian law

-Degrees Offered: Undergraduate Certificate in Law and Society, BA (including minor) in political science, MA in political science, PhD in political science
+Degrees Offered: Undergraduate Certificate in Law and Society, BA (including minor) in political science, BA/MA in Political science, MA in political science, PhD in political science

 The Academic Program